nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 Step 2: The user executes the `adde 1 n/ Birthday d/ 20-01-2022` command to add the Important Date, Birthday, which falls on the 20th January.
-* Upon successful validation, it creates an `AddImportantDatesCommand` instance.
+* Upon successful validation, it creates an `AddEventsCommand` instance.

 Step 3: The use executes the `deletee 1 e/1 command` to delete the Important Date as he realised he keyed in the wrong date.
-* Upon successful validation,  an `DeleteImportantDateCommand` instance is created.
+* Upon successful validation,  an `DeleteEventCommand` instance is created.

 #### Design Considerations